Sundial, Type B

 The Magic Square, the Moon, the Swastika, and the Quincunx

-The Greek coin with the swastika has the number five as its center, or axis mundi.
-The number five at the center of a cross – in – square pattern with four similar quadrants makes a strong correspondence to the 3x3 magic square.
 The four quadrants have the symbol for the moon and the four cardinal directions correspond to the arms of the swastika.
-The quincunx can be seen as the axis mundi as well as the four moons around the center or the four arms of the swastika around the center.
-The coin also exhibits the circle and square relationship, that is, a square 3x3 grid inside a circular coin.
+Quincuncial composition can be observed as the four moons around the center and the four arms of the swastika around the center generate this common motif.
+The coin also exhibits the circle (heaven) and square (earth) relationship, that is, a square 3x3 grid inside a circular coin.

 Agrippa's magical sigil for the moon also has a quincunx pattern around its center or axis mundi.
 The four arms pointing in the four cardinal directions also create the four quadrants where the symbol for the moon resides and just as in the Greek coin from Knossos the crescent moon is pointing in the same direction.
 Four circles at the end of each arm form a quincunx with the center circle.
 The sigil also demonstrates the circle and square relationship and corresponds with the 9x9 magic square.

-The 9x9 magic square demonstrates a cross – in – square pattern as only odd numbers occupy the horizontal and vertical axis.
-The center or axis mundi is represented by the number 41 as this is the center between 9 and 92 just as the number five is the center number between 3 and 32.
+The 9x9 magic square demonstrates a cross–in–square pattern as only odd numbers occupy the horizontal and vertical axis.
+The center or axis mundi is represented by the number 41 as this is the center between 1 and 92 just as the number five is the center number between 1 and 32.